 Can be used to identify, quantify, and determine limits of any needed corrections.

 Informational test has no impact on pay factors; except the total tonnage may be adjusted if any removal/replacement is necessary.
 Otherwise, no deducts can be given on informational test results.

+(Address beginning of day – 150 tons?)

 Procedure for when QC and QA CT Index results do not compare: